MOCA: Self-supervised Representation Learning by Predicting Masked Online Codebook Assignments: Additional implementation details

 \subsection{Weight generation modules $\mathrm{G}^d(\cdot)$ and $\mathrm{G}^b(\cdot)$}

-As described in the main paper (sec 3.5), for masked same-view token assignment prediction (see Eq.\,(2)) and the masked cross-view average assignment prediction (see Eq.
-(5)), we use the weight generation modules $\mathrm{G}^d(\cdot)$ and $\mathrm{G}^b(\cdot)$ respectively.
-As in~\cite{gidaris2021obow}, these are MLP networks with the following configuration:
+As described in the main paper (\cref{sec:dynamic_prototype_generation}), for masked same-view token assignment prediction (see \cref{eq:MIM_predictor}) and the masked cross-view average assignment prediction (see \cref{eq:bow_predictor}), we use the weight generation modules $\mathrm{G}^d(\cdot)$ and $\mathrm{G}^b(\cdot)$ respectively.
+Like ~\cite{gidaris2021obow}, we use MLP networks with the following configuration: